 - A lure that used to consistently catch, but got lost in your collection after it failed once/twice on the bounce.

-- A venue that ‘let you down’ but could now be worth a try again at a different time of the season perhaps.
+- A venue that ‘let you down’ but could now be worth a try once again, at a different time of the season perhaps.

 - The weather conditions the previous days before a successful trip – maybe it was flat calm with an offshore wind for 3 days, then it swung around to Force 6 directly onshore.

-Now I’m not for one second saying that Bass will only take lures under these circumstances – a lot of my venues are in fact, ebb tide marks.
+Now I’m not for one second saying that bass will only take lures under these circumstances – lots of my venues are in fact, ebb tide marks.
 However, I truly believe that fishing under the conditions below will enhance your chances if you’re stuck in a rut:

-- Fish a flooding, building – as in building gradually from the lowest neap high tide, up to the highest spring tide.
+- A building tide – as in building gradually from the lowest neap high tide, up to the highest spring tide.

-- The sea has ‘movement to it’ preferably a 2-4 ft swell, or regular similarly sized waves.
+- A sea has ‘movement to it’ preferably a 2-4 ft swell, or regular similarly sized waves.

 - Look for a weather pattern whereby it has been flat calm for days on end and a weather system is just about to move in, bringing strong (enough to create the wave conditions above) onshore winds.

-- If its been flat calm for a good while, then the sea should have decent – excellent clarity.
-I use a scale of 1-10.
+- If its been flat calm for a good while, then the sea should have decent to excellent clarity.
+I use a scale of 1 – 10.
 1 being murky as hell (chocolate if you like) and 10 being crystal clear – ideally you’re looking for 4 – 8 conditions.

-- Really concentrate on the 2nd – 4th hours of the flood, regardless of whether this is at the crack of dawn, or late evening – if the conditions are right the Bass won’t mind it being in broad daylight (another blog subject for later no doubt).
+- Really concentrate on the 3rd and 4th hours of the flood, regardless of whether this is at the crack of dawn, midday or late evening.
+If the conditions are right the bass won’t mind it being in broad daylight (another blog subject for later no doubt).

 By going almost ‘back to basics’ you can enhance your chances.